19 Errors and debug

 • rpc RPC handling

-• rpc Notification streams
+• stream Notification streams

 • app Application-specific handling, ie any application using clixon can use this